 We invest our surplus and the funds supporting our insurance liabilities (including unearned premiums and unpaid loss and loss adjustment expenses) in cash, cash equivalents, equities, fixed maturity securities and real estate.
-Investment income includes interest and dividends earned on invested assets.
+Investment income includes interest and dividends earned on invested assets as well as rental income on investment properties.
 Net realized gains and losses on invested assets are reported separately from net investment income.
 We recognize realized gains when invested assets are sold for an amount greater than their cost or amortized cost (in the case of fixed maturity securities) and recognize realized losses when investment securities are written down as a result of an other than temporary impairment or sold for an amount less than their cost or amortized cost, as applicable.
 Our portfolio of investment securities is managed by two independent third parties and managers specializing in the insurance industry.